PITTSFIELD -- Though it's technically just one event, today's Third Thursday will roll several cultural activities and celebrations into one.

 "They stood out in terms of the goal of the program," Massachusetts Cultural Council spokesman Gregory Liakos said.

-Recipients go through an application process reviewd by a panel of experts, then ultimately a Cultural Facilities Fund committee appointed
+Recipients go through an application process reviewd by a panel of experts, then ultimately a Cultural Facilities Fund committee appointed by Gov. Deval Patrick.

 The funds are integrated into the same budget that works to repair roads and bridges, Liakos said.